awsdocs/aws-cli-user-guide/doc_source/cli-configure-envvars.md

 Environment variables provide another way to specify configuration options and credentials, and can be useful for scripting or temporarily setting a named profile as the default\.

-**Important**
-Setting one of the following environment variables overrides all other ways of specifying that option *except* specifying the option as a command line parameter\.
+**Precedence of options**
++ If you specify an option by using one of the environment variables described in this topic, it overrides any value loaded from a profile in the configuration file\.
++ If you specify an option by using a parameter on the CLI command line, it overrides any value from either the corresponding environment variable or a profile in the configuration file\.

+**Supported environment variables**

 The AWS CLI supports the following environment variables:
 + `AWS_ACCESS_KEY_ID` – Specifies an AWS access key associated with an IAM user or role\.